datakurre/blog/content/blog/2023/03/rcc-camunda-cloud/index.md

 Integrating an RCC bot with Camunda Platform requires some preparation.
 But not much!
 The following integration is based on [parrot-rcc](https://github.com/datakurre/parrot-rcc) (an open source [pyzeebe](https://pypi.org/project/pyzeebe/) based Zeebe client), which delegates Camunda Platform tasks to be run by RCC.

-The integration has prerequisite of two writble buckets at S3 compatible storage for storing **execution logs** and possible **file payloads**.
-For development purposes, the easiest way is to download and start [MinIO](https://min.io/docs/minio/windows/index.html) [executable](https://dl.min.io/server/minio/release/windows-amd64/minio.exe) and run it locally.
+The integration has prerequisite of two writable buckets at S3 compatible object storage for storing **execution logs** and possible **file payloads**.
+For development purposes, the easiest way is to download [MinIO](https://min.io/docs/minio/windows/index.html) [executable](https://dl.min.io/server/minio/release/windows-amd64/minio.exe) and run it locally.

 For example, with